canonical/launchpad-manual/explanation/journey-of-a-change-to-production.rst

 The database patches should be submitted to the ``db-devel`` branch and once they are approved, they get merged by a landing (aka "merging") bot which performs the merge.
-The trunk branches of Launchpad have ACLs to only allow the landing bot to push changes to the trunk branches.
+The trunk branches of Launchpad have ACLs so that only the landing bot can push changes to them.

-Then the `Launchpad buildbot <http://lpbuildbot.canonical.com>`_, runs the full Launchpad test suite on the ``db-devel`` branch and if it passes, the new changes get merged to the ``db-stable`` branch.
+Once the changes are merged to the ``db-devel branch``, the `Launchpad buildbot <http://lpbuildbot.canonical.com>`_, runs the full Launchpad test suite on the ``db-devel`` branch and if it passes, the new changes get merged to the ``db-stable`` branch.

 Once this is done, the changes show up on the `launchpad-db deployable page`_